Wildlife Photographer of the Year

 Avoid queues and sold-out dates by pre-booking your time slot ticket for the Natural History Museum of Denmark via our webshop.

 Tickets can be booked four months in advance.
-The time slot marks your arrival time at the museum on Øster Voldgade 5-7, where you e.g. can experience 'The King of Dinosaurs' and from 4 December 2020 also 'Wildlife Photographer of the Year'.
+The time slot marks your arrival time at the museum on Øster Voldgade 5-7, where you e.g. can experience 'The King of Dinosaurs' and until 29 August 2021 also 'Wildlife Photographer of the Year'.
 Within 48 hours, the same ticket also gives access to one visit to the Palm House in the Botanical Garden and to the Zoological Museum.

 Our annual pass holders and guests with pre-paid combo-tickets like Copenhagen Card and Parkmuseerne also need to reserve a free time slot to be ensured access to the museum upon arrival.